If you are citizen of an European Union member nation, you may not use this service unless you are at least 16 years old.

 The total number of military personnel killed was 2,335,

-(1,177were from the USS Arizona.) and 1,178 were wounded.
+(1,177 were from the USS Arizona.) and 1,178 were wounded.

 18 ships were sunk or run aground, including 5 battleships.
-All of the Americans killed or wounded during the attack were non-combatants, given the fact there was no state of war when the attack occurred
+All of the Americans killed or wounded during

 After listening to David Kennedy's remarks on international reactions to the attack on Pearl Harbor, what did you find most surprising about these different perspectives about the same event?
 Share your thoughts HERE